Harmix/pam-benchmark/README.md

-I'll answer as a world-famous AI evaluation systems architect with the ACM SIGAI Outstanding Research Award.

 # PAM Benchmark: Performance Assessment for Agents in Dynamic Multi-Modal Environments

 A comprehensive benchmark framework for evaluating AI agents' ability to operate in realistic, dynamic environments with multiple information sources (Linear, Slack, Git) and temporal reasoning requirements.